 Enable SSH Local Security Checks

-This section is intended to provide a high-level procedure for enabling SSH between the systems involved in the Nessus credential checks.
-It is not intended to be an in-depth tutorial on SSH.
-It is assumed the reader has the prerequisite knowledge of Linux system commands.
+This section provides a high-level procedure for enabling SSH between the systems involved in the Nessus credential checks.
+It is not an in-depth tutorial on SSH, and assumes the reader has the prerequisite knowledge of Linux system commands.

 Generating SSH Public and Private Keys

 The first step is to generate a private/public key pair for the Nessus scanner to use.
-This key pair can be generated from any of your Linux systems, using any user account.
-However, it is important that the keys be owned by the defined Nessus user.
+You can generate this key pair from any of your Linux systems, using any user account.
+However, it is important that the defined Nessus user owns the keys.

-To generate the key pair, use ssh-keygen and save the key in a safe place.
-In the following example the keys are generated on a Red Hat ES 3 installation.
+To generate the key pair, use ssh-keygen and save the key in a safe place (see the following Red Hat ES 3 installation example).

 # ssh-keygen -t dsa